Erasmus+: School of Engineering

 You may find useful videos and tutorials on the Projects and Mobility Office Mediaspace Channel "Studying Abroad".

-Students from the School of Engineeringcan apply for two destinations, in order of preference.
+Students from the School of Engineering can apply for two destinations, in order of preference.

-It is recommended that the student consults the webpages of the partner Universities (paying close attention to the academic courses on offer) and that they read attentively the notes for each destinations or and in the dedicated webpages provided by the Departments or by the Degree courses.
+It is recommended that the student consults the webpages of the partner Universities (paying close attention to the academic courses on offer) and that they read carefully the notes for each destinations or and in the dedicated webpages provided by the Departments or by the Degree courses.
 In the activity proposal to be attached to the application on Uniweb, the student has to provide the names (in the original language) of the courses chosen.

 Destination universities are available in the new interactive platform: www.unipd.it/mobility-agreements

-You must select your course of study from the Study field drop-down menu.
+You must select their course of study from the Study field drop-down menu.
 In the platform, the total number of months indicated under Number for each agreement must be divided by the number of available places indicated under Total number.

 It is necessary to note down all relevant information (e.g. Erasmus code, Academic Coordinator, ISCED/area of study) in order to select the correct destination in Uniweb.